FurryCoders/FALocalRepo/README.md

 * `search-journals [json=<json>] [columns=<columns>] [<param1>=<value1>] ... [<paramN>=<valueN>]` search the journals
   entries using metadata fields.
 Search parameters can be passed multiple times to act as OR values.
 All columns of the journals table are supported: [#Journals](#journals).
+The `any` parameter can be used to match against any column.
   Parameters can be lowercase.
 If no parameters are supplied, a list of all journals will be returned instead.
   If `<json>` is set to 'true', the results are printed as a list of objects in JSON format.
 If `<columns>` is passed, then the objects printed with the JSON option will only contain those fields.

 > ```
 > falocalrepo database search-journals date=2020-% author=CatArtist order="ID DESC"